-I am thrilled to have my father, Bob Moore, be the first guest author on my blog!
+I am thrilled to have my father, Bob Moore, be the first guest author on my blog.
 The following is an account of how travel changed his life at an early age.
 Maybe this is where I got it from?
-It’s a beautiful story, with a great lesson to each each of us.
+It’s a beautiful story, with a great lesson for each of us.
 I hope you enjoy it and that you will leave a comment below.
 You can also reach me directly at @judsonlmoore.

 When I was 21 years old, I had an opportunity to spend ten weeks doing service work on a Caribbean island.
 It was a genuine island paradise, with wonderful beaches, rain forest mountains, and exotic people.
-Having been raised in the rural South of the United States, I had traveled little, and never internationally.
+Having been raised in the United States’ rural South, I had traveled little and never internationally.

-Over the weeks I worked there my eyes were opened to a new reality.
+Over the weeks I worked there, my eyes opened to a new reality.
 I spent most of my time in remote, rural villages.
 I slowly became able to see, for the first time, how culture and social structure determined the life chances of the people who lived there.

 As a son of the rural South, I was raised to be a racist.
 By the time I was in the eighth grade, I was getting an inkling that this was wrong.
 By the time I entered college, I was committed to purging myself of racist thinking.
 My feelings were another matter.
 The place I grew up was as segregated as ever.
 I had almost no experience with black people, no black friends.

-That kiss broke the log jam that my feelings from keeping up with my thoughts about race.
+That kiss broke the log jam that prevented my feelings from keeping up with my thoughts about race.
 I was freed to admire and celebrate people who were not like me.
-For that I have been forever afterward grateful to Percilyn, and have never forgotten her.
+For that, I have been forever afterward grateful to Percilyn and have never forgotten her.
 I was in her small town for only ten days.
 Our “romance” included a friendship, conversation, a walk in the tropical moonlight, and one kiss.
 And that has made all the difference.

 The kiss with Percilyn notwithstanding, I had left a girl behind in the States.
 We corresponded continuously.
 We had had a wonderful teen courtship for six years; nobody died, and nobody got pregnant.
 By our community standards, that was a successful romance.
 I loved her and expected to marry her when we completed college.

 When I returned to the USA, I experienced reverse culture shock.
-It was as though my home was now the exotic country.
-I was very happy to be reunited with my love and we spent many hours catching up on our respective summer adventures.
-As the months passed, however, an unwanted and unexpected unease began to force itself into my consciousness.
+It was as though my home was now an exotic country.
+I was very happy to be reunited with my love, and we spent many hours catching up on our respective summer adventures.
+However, as the months passed, an unwanted and unexpected unease began to force itself into my consciousness.
 I was no longer the boy she had fallen in love with in our early teens.
 I intuited that she was becoming aware of this, too.
 Early the next year, we tearfully broke up, each with a bruised if not broken heart.

-The happy ending is that within three years both of us had met and married two wonderful people, and before long were producing children of our own.
-Our marriages, not to each other, have both been richer, more satisfying than either of us could have imagined as teens.
+The happy ending is that both of us had met and married two wonderful people within three years and before long were producing children of our own.
+Not to each other, our marriages have been richer, more satisfying than either of us could have imagined as teens.
 I’m very happy for both of us.

 Travel can change your life as it changed mine.
 I’m glad I did it while I was young.